What are Lever Type Mortice locks?

 It is not recommended to leave the door on the latch at night or at times when you are not in attendance.

-The majority of internal parts will be very similar to the deadlock of the same brand.
+The majority of internal parts of the sash lock will be very similar to the deadlock of the same brand.

 Sash locks always require a longer section cut out of the door as in general they are around another 1/4- 1/3 taller than a deadlock due to the height of the latch.
 See fig. 3